-5. The Commission decided in the December 2000 order to utilize a weighted average of annual industry cost changes rather than to consider the cost changes experienced by individual pipelines to determine whether the changes in the PPI-1 index provided an adequate measure of cost changes.
-Under this methodology, the year-to-year percent changes in the annual weighted average cost of the oil pipeline industry was examined, each firm's cost being weighted by its share of the total barrel-miles shipped during that year, and those changes were then compared with the year-to-year percent changes in the PPI-1 index, after adjusting the period during which the index changes occurred to match the period for which the cost data were available.
+5. The Commission decided in the December 2000 Order to utilize a weighted average of annual industry cost changes rather than to consider the cost changes experienced by individual pipelines to determine whether the changes in the PPI-1 index provided an adequate measure of cost changes.
+Under this methodology, the year-to-year percent changes in the annual weighted average cost of the oil pipeline industry was examined, each firm's cost being weighted by its share of the total barrel-miles shipped during that year, and those changes were then compared with the year- to-year percent changes in the period for which the cost data were available.
 A simple average of those year-to-year percent changes is then computed and the two averages are compared.
 In using industry-wide cost, the Commission reasoned that it was unnecessary to discard statistical outliers.
 This methodology differed from the methodology used in Order No. 561 for determining such changes, where the Commission utilized the average of the year-to-year cost changes of each pipeline firm, with statistical outliers being discarded, as opposed to utilizing cost changes for the entire industry.

-6. The December 2000 order also excluded changes in net plant to estimate capital cost changes (depreciation, amortization, return on investment and income taxes) in order to calculate return on investment and income taxes, because the Commission concluded that net plant was an imperfect measure of these two elements of capital costs, and these elements of capital cost were relatively minor.
+6. The December 2000 Order also excluded changes in net plant to estimate capital cost changes (depreciation, amortization, return on investment and income taxes) in order to calculate return on investment and income taxes, because the Commission concluded that net plant was an imperfect measure of these two elements of capital costs, and these elements of capital cost were relatively minor.g